Every NFL Division's Biggest Winner Through Early Free Agency

 Trubisky leading Nagy's offense with his choice of targets in Robinson, Gabriel, Burton, Shaheen, Josh Bellamy, a fully recovered Cameron Meredith, and with Jordan Howard or Tarik Cohen in the backfield, has the potential to be special.

 The New York Jets entered free agency with the most available salary-cap space and took advantage by signing the top available cornerback, a starting running back, a new inside linebacker and two bridge quarterbacks.

 Trumaine Johnson is the obvious headliner after being counted among the best-available free agents.
 The Jets paid dearly to acquire his services by agreeing to a deal worth nearly $15 million annually, per NFL Network's Tom Pelissero.
-Johnson's inclusion to the Jets secondary makes the entire unit better after finishing 21st overall in pass defense last season, because a trickle-down effect should.
+Johnson's inclusion to the Jets secondary makes the entire unit better after it finished 21st overall in pass defense last season.

 New York didn't sign Johnson to replace anyone; he'll supplement and improve the Jets secondary.

 The quarterback situation is a little more dubious since the organization couldn't lure Kirk Cousins to the Big Apple.
 Instead, the Jets chose to re-sign Josh McCown for another season and take a chance on Teddy Bridgewater.
 Neither prevents the team from selecting a quarterback high in April's draft, yet there's far more stability at the position than Todd Bowles' crew experienced last season.

 The 38-year-old McCown is a consummate professional, and he's coming off a career season before suffering a broken hand.
 Bridgewater is the lottery ticket.
 The 2014 first-round pick hasn't played a significant snap since the 2015 campaign due to a devastating knee injury, yet he looked like a potential franchise quarterback during his first two seasons.